dgroomes/micronaut-playground/sql/README.md

 * Write a hand-written SQL query.
 I often write hand-written SQL queries to do aggregations and sometimes complex operations which are not feasible (or even remotely recommended to try) in the ORM layer (I know Micronaut Data says "it is not an ORM" but what is it if not an ORM?).
-* Clean up the build.gradle.kts file.
+* DONE Clean up the build.gradle.kts file.
 The explicity version numbers should not be needed.